VolleyIndustries/readme/Etiquette.md

 3. **Never solicit business**

-Members who are unable to follow this etiquette run the risk of losing their membership
+Members who are unable to follow this etiquette run the risk of losing their membership.